 As a reminder, I certainly do not expect you to click on all of the links in these posts.
 Just explore the ones that most intrigue you.
 You can always go back to this post later via my Archives page if desired.
 While you’re on the site, you might also want to check out my Recovery Tips and Resources pages, as well as learn about my two books.
 Also, if you’re new to “Recovering Shopaholic,” I invite you to visit my Start Here page, which contains useful information about the blog, as well as links to some of my most compelling and helpful posts.
 Okay, here are the links:

-On Shopping and Shopping Psychology
+On Shopping and Wardrobe Management

 - “10 Ways to Help You Stop Shopping for a While” – There are points in our lives when we want to stop shopping for a period of time, perhaps because we have spent too much money, feel we have too many clothes, or various other reasons.
 But it can be difficult to resist temptation, as many of us well know.
 This post from Be More With Less offers some concrete, practical suggestions to help you stick to a shopping hiatus.